Why is this medication prescribed?

 What special precautions should I follow?

-- tell your doctor and pharmacist if you are allergic to furosemide, sulfonamide medications, any other medications, or any of the ingredients in furosemide injection.
+- tell your doctor or pharmacist if you are allergic to this drug, any part of this drug, or any other drugs, foods or substances.
+Tell your doctor or pharmacist about the allergy and what symptoms you had.
 Also, if you are using the furosemide on-body injector, tell your doctor if you are allergic to any adhesives.
-Ask your pharmacist or check the patient information for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have kidney disease, liver cirrhosis (a disease which causes scarring of liver tissue), or ascites (build-up of fluid in the stomach area).
-Your doctor may not want you to use furosemide injection.
+- tell your doctor if you have kidney or liver disease.
+Your doctor may not want you to receive furosemide injection.

-- tell your doctor if you have or have ever had any condition that stops your bladder from emptying completely, an electrolyte imbalance in your blood, including low levels of potassium in your blood, hypertension, diabetes, gout, systemic lupus erythematosus (SLE; a chronic inflammatory condition), or liver disease.
+- tell your doctor if you have or have ever had any condition that stops your bladder from emptying completely, an electrolyte imbalance in your blood, including low levels of potassium in your blood, hypertension, diabetes, gout, or systemic lupus erythematosus (SLE; a chronic inflammatory condition).

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while using furosemide injection, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant.
+If you become pregnant while receiving furosemide injection, call your doctor.

 - if you are having surgery, tell the doctor that you are using furosemide injection.